ZodiarkDuoDecim/Final-Fantasy-XII-Revenant-Job-System/Readme.md

 - **MidnightZR** & **KellueHaze** — Extensive testing and project support.
 - **Mikachuuu** — Gemini Plus assistance and brainstorming.
 - **Leandro Kuogetsu** — ChatGPT Plus and Help.
+- **Yao** - Full Hand Assistance and Help to help me to Learn how to make Graphics.